KylaFitzpatrick/Constructor-Word-Guess/README.md

 ### Instructions on how to run the app

-Run steps 1-4 to display data based on your input for each command:
+Run steps 1-2 to display to play the word guess game:

 1. node index.js